decred/dcrdata/README.md

 cp sample-dcrdata.conf dcrdata.conf
 ```

 Then edit dcrdata.conf with your dcrd RPC settings.
+After you are finished, move dcrdata.conf to ./dcrdata.

 See the output of
 `dcrdata --help` for a list of all options and their default values.

 ### Indexing the Blockchain